alfia14/Optimizing_Convolution_kernel/README.md

 # Optimizing Convolution Kernel Using CUDA

 ## Aim
-The main aim of this project is to accelerate the kernel implementing the convolution operation, a fundamental step in Convolutional Neural Network (CNN) training:contentReference[oaicite:0]{index=0}.
+The main aim of this project is to accelerate the kernel implementing the convolution operation, a fundamental step in Convolutional Neural Network (CNN) training.
 The optimization focuses on reducing computational time and improving memory efficiency through parallelization on NVIDIA GPUs.

 ---